Colorado Highways: Routes 80 to 99

 Photo Gallery:

 • US 87 Sign.
 Northbound I-25 south of 58th Ave. in north Denver.
-This is the only US 87 sign anywhere in Colorado now.
+This was the only US 87 sign anywhere in Colorado from 2001-2012, and disappeared in August 2012.
 (December 1997)

 • US 85-87/SH 115 Sign, Colorado Springs.
 BL I-25 in Colorado Springs (Nevada Ave.) southbound where it hits I-25 at Exit 140.
 Greg Miller of Security first reported this sign to me, and I have since gotten this photo of it.
 This is indeed a vintage sign.
 The lettering and US shields are made of button copy, and the pre-1967 Colorado shield is a real treasure.
 This sign is now gone due to Exit 140 reconstruction in 2001.
 (February 2001)